rvagg/through2/README.md

 ## License

-**through2** is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licenced under the MIT licence.
+**through2** is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.